Aveglia/vAMPirus/helpmeoutsome.md

 ### Run it all with a list of cluster IDs!

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --minLen 400 --maxLen 420 --clusterNuclIDlist .91,.92,.93 --clusterAAIDlist .91,.93,.95,.98`
+`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --minLen 400 --maxLen 420 --clusterNuclIDlist .91,.92,.93 --clusterAAIDlist .91,.93,.95,.98`

 With this launch command, you are specifying that you would like to generate ncASVs and pcASVs by clustering at multiple percentages for each.
 You are also setting the minimum read length at 400 and maximum read length at 420.
 All analyses will be ran as well.

 ### Run --Analyze with no clustering, no taxonomy assignment, and parametric bootstrapping with 1500 bootstraps

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --skipTaxonomy --skipAminoTyping --parametric --boots 1500`
+`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --skipTaxonomy --skipAminoTyping --parametric --boots 1500`

 For this command, you will run ASV generation alone generating counts tables, matrices and a phylogenetic tree.

 ### Run --Analyze to create pcASVs at a single clustering percentage

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --pcASV --clusterAAID .97 --skipAminoTyping --minLen 400 --maxLen 430`
+`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --pcASV --clusterAAID .97 --skipAminoTyping --minLen 400 --maxLen 430`

 This command will produce results for ASVs and pcASVs.

 ### Run --Analyze to create ncASVs at a single clustering percentage

-`nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .97 --skipAminoTyping --minLen 400 --maxLen 430 --asvcountID .95`
+`nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --clusterNuclID .97 --skipAminoTyping --minLen 400 --maxLen 430 --asvcountID .95`